ulysze/open-archs/README.md

-# narchs
+# neural-archs
--> Python.. !
-Neural Architectures (used in some learning paradigm…) -> But more to discover the architectures !
-(Approche un peu différentes…!)
+-> Python.
+Neural Architectures (used in some learning paradigm…)